mvysny/vaadin-on-kotlin/docs/gettingstarted-v10.md

 at any point since VoK uses Karibu-DSL under the hood, therefore the lessons learned in the Karibu-DSL Hello World example will come in handy later on in all VoK-based apps.

+## Completed Example

+If you get stuck, or you'd simply love to skip forward and see the complete sources in action quickly, you can find the complete sources at [vok-helloworld-app-v10](https://github.com/mvysny/vok-helloworld-app-v10), the "complete" git branch.

 ## What is Vaadin-on-Kotlin?

 VoK is a glue between Vaadin, Kotlin and other frameworks which allows you to write web apps smoothly.